azhareus/azhareus/README.md

 ## I'm an Tech Enthusiast, Community Engager, and Life-Long Learner!!

 - 🔭 I am an incoming Facebook Software Engineering Intern!
-- 🌱 I’m currently learning React.js and Flutter
+- 🌱 I’m currently learning Dart + Flutter
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I am the Google DSC Lead at Florida International University
+- ⚡ Fun fact: I am a Mobile Dev Tech Lead at DSC FIU

 ### Connect with me: